 Feelings of sadness from life’s difficult moments or from a traumatic event is absolutely normal.
-However, when feelings of hopelessness and questions about self-worth arise when people are struggling with their weight and self-image, individuals may be diagnosed with a co-occurring disorder.
-Co-occurring disorders, such as an eating disorder and depression, can have lifelong mental and physical consequences if individuals do not seek the treatment they deserve.
+However, when feelings of hopelessness and questions about your self-worth arise when you’re also struggling with your weight and self-image lead professionals to consider that you may have what’s called a “co-occurring disorder”.

 What is an Eating Disorder?